-Colchicum: This is the plant Colchicum autumnale you can guess the active chemical in the plant – colchicine – a drug already used in clinical practice for gout.
-It is used for swollen joints, swelling in the big toe (which is typical of gout) and fever
+Colchicum: This is the plant Colchicum autumnale.
+You can guess the active chemical in the plant – colchicine – a drug already used in clinical practice for gout.
+It is used for swollen joints, significant toe swelling (typical of gout), and fever.

-Ledum pal: This can be used to treat pain in the small joints which include those of the toes and fingers.
+Ledum pal: This can be used to treat pain in the small joints, which include those of the toes and fingers.
 It is also very effective when used with cold compresses.

-Rhododendron treats swelling on the big toe and pain in other joints due to gout which is usually worse in the morning.
+Rhododendron treats swelling on the big toe and pain in other joints due to gout, which is usually worse in the morning.